Ace Your RBT Practice Exam with Free, Full-Length Tests Online

 47 / 85

-47. Which of the following is NOT an example of an antecedent intervention?
+47. What is an example of an “unconditioned reinforcer”?

 48 / 85